Kessie inspires AC Milan past Colley’s Sampdoria | Goal.com

 83: #Ekdal gets on the end of #Candreva's corner to pull one back for Samp!!!
 We're still in this!#SampMilan 1⃣-2⃣#SerieATIM#FORZADORIA 🔵⚪ pic.twitter.com/p53CJdzGfl

-For the hosts, Gambia international Omar Colley was brought in as a replacement for Bartosz Bereszynski after 20 minutes.
-Whereas, on loan Monaco forward Keita Blade was expected not to feature as he is still nursing a muscle injury.
+For the hosts, Gambia international Omar Colley was brought on as a replacement for Bartosz Bereszynski after 20 minutes.
+Whereas, on-loan Monaco forward Keita Blade was expected not to feature as he is still nursing a muscle injury.

-With this result, AC Milan maintain their lead in the Serie A log haing accrued 26 points from 10 outings, while Sampdoria occupy the 12th spot with 11 points from the same number of games.
+With this result, AC Milan maintain their lead on the Serie A log having accrued 26 points from 10 outings, while Sampdoria occupy the 12th spot with 11 points from the same number of games.